01 — Build

 LiPo care

-Always recharge via the TP4056 module — never directly.
-Store LiPo batteries at partial charge (around 50%) if not using for extended periods.
+Always recharge using the dedicated 6-channel USB charger — never connect the LiPo directly to a USB port.
+Disconnect the JST-PH 2.0 connector from the XL6019 before charging.
+Store at partial charge (around 50%) if not using for extended periods.
 A swollen or damaged battery should be disposed of safely, never used.

 Microplastic awareness

-Even drilling two small holes creates plastic and metal particles.
+Even drilling two small holes creates plastic particles.
 Use a piece of paper beneath the work area and dispose of all debris carefully.
 Never work near water.

 Next step